-World quests will reward gear that is based on your overall ilvl, and it scales as you go higher.
-This is the most consistent way of gearing up, since you can see what’s available on the map and you generally don’t have to wait for a group, but it’s also very slow if you only rely on it.
-It’s a good way to fill in missing slots if needed or grab items for off-specs.
+World quests will reward gear that is based on your overall ilvl, and it scales as your ilvl increases.
+This is the most consistent way of gearing up, since you can see what’s available on the map and you generally don’t have to wait for a group, but it’s very slow if you only rely on it.
+Like above, it’s fastest to get Benthic gear to raise the ilvl threshold and then use world quests to fill in missing slots or grab items for off-specs.

-Invasions and emissaries also offer a gear cache for completing the requisite world quests.
-These scale higher than the gear from world quests and are worth completing when they’re up.
-World bosses are available once per week and have static gear at 355 ilvl.
-This is great if you’re under 355, but not so great when you pass it.
+Faction Assaults and emissaries also offer a gear cache for completing the requisite world quests.
+Emissary gear rewards scale higher than the gear from world quests and are worth completing when they’re up.
+Faction Assaults are unfortunately capped at 370 ilvl, but in some cases that could still net you an upgrade.
+World bosses are available once per week but their gear is static.
+You can get 415 gear from the world boss in Nazjatar, but bosses in Kul Tiras/Zuldazar only drop 355 loot.

 Making and buying gear

-Bind-on-equip gear is the fastest way of increasing your ilvl, but also the most expensive.
-For crafted gear, there are two versions crafters can make: 310 and 340 ilvl gear.
-If you’re fresh from hitting 120 and have the gold or materials to spare, the 310 gear can get you started.
-Otherwise, the 340 gear is good for overall value — it will last you longer — but can be expensive.
-If you have a lot of gold to spare and really want to gear out your brand new alt, you can buy one of the many raid BOEs on the Auction House.
+If you’re fresh from hitting 120 and have the gold or materials to spare, the 340 or 370 gear can get you started to make Nazjatar easier.
+If you have a lot of gold to spare and really want to gear out your brand new alt with something they won’t replace for a while, you can buy one of the many raid BOEs on the Auction House.